-When women come in to discuss breast augmentation, one of the big decisions is whether to go with saline or silicone breast implants.
+When women come into our Knoxville practice to discuss breast augmentation, one of the big decisions is whether to go with saline or silicone breast implants.
 This was not always a choice.

 As most of you know, silicone implants were taken off the market quite a while ago (a decision most definitely not based on science — but don’t get me going on this!), but were approved for general use in November of 2006.
 Before I go any further, I must stress that there is nothing wrong with saline implants.
 If I thought so, I just wouldn’t use them.